fossillogic/fossil-io/README.md

 To get started with Fossil Io, ensure you have the following installed:

 - **Meson Build System**: If you don’t have Meson installed, follow the installation instructions on the official [Meson website](https://mesonbuild.com/Getting-meson.html).
-- **CMake Build System**: If you don’t have CMake installed, follow the installation instructions on the official [CMake website](https://cmake.org/getting-started/).

 ### Adding Fossil Io Dependency